NCAA Emerging Sports for Women: Ice hockey

 In 2001, women's ice hockey became an official NCAA sport.

-The University of Minnesota and University of Wisconsin–Madison have the most National Collegiate (Note: "National Collegiate" is the NCAA's standard term for championship events open to members of more than one division.
-The ice hockey championship at this level is open to members of Divisions I and II.) championships, each with six.
-Both programs have produced many Olympians for the United States, Canada, and other countries.
+The University of Wisconsin–Madison has the most National Collegiate (Note: "National Collegiate" is the NCAA's standard term for championship events open to members of more than one division.
+The ice hockey championship at this level is open to members of Divisions I and II.) championships, with nine.
+The Wisconsin program has produced many Olympians for the United States, Canada, and other countries.

-As of the most recent 2021–22 season, 112 schools participated in varsity women's ice hockey—41 in the National Collegiate division (36 D-I, five D-II) and 71 in D-III.
-One D-I school (Robert Morris) will reinstate the sport in 2023–24 after having dropped it following the 2020–21 season.
+As of the most recent 2025–26 season, 123 schools participate in varsity women's ice hockey—45 in the National Collegiate division (40 D-I, five D-II) and 78 in D-III.

 Water polo

 In 2001, women's water polo become an NCAA sport.

 UC San Diego was the best team.
 Before Water Polo became an emerging sport, they had won five titles.
 During and after the emerging period, UCLA became the dominant university, with 4 Emerging and 7 NCAA titles.

 As of the 2016–17 school year, there are 34 D-I, 10 D-II, and 17 D-III schools participating in varsity competition.
+By 2025–26, sponsorship had slightly increased to 37 D-I, 9 D-II, and 18 D-III.

 Bowling

 In 2004, bowling become an official NCAA sport.

 The University of Nebraska–Lincoln has the most NCAA titles among bowling programs.
-The Cornhuskers have won five NCAA Championships and qualified for all 16 tournaments to date.
+The Cornhuskers have won five NCAA championships and qualified for all 22 tournaments to date.

 As of the 2019–20 school year, 34 D-I, 34 D-II, and 19 D-III schools participated in varsity competition.
+By 2025–26, participation had modestly increased to 39 in D-I, 36 in D-II, and 20 D-III.
+Division II will have its own bowling championship starting in 2027–28.

 Beach volleyball

-Before women's wrestling became an official NCAA sport in January 2025, beach volleyball was the most recent emerging sport to date to become an NCAA sport, doing so in 2016.
+Before women's wrestling became an official NCAA sport in January 2025, beach volleyball was the most recent emerging sport to become an NCAA sport, doing so in 2016.
 It only took three years to reach this status.

 The first eight championships were won by universities located in Los Angeles—six by USC and two by UCLA.
 The first championship by a school outside that city was TCU's 2025 title.

 In the 2022–23 school year, 67 D-I and 17 D-II schools participated in varsity competition.
+By 2025–26, sponsorship had increased to 68 D-I and 23 D-II.